20 Free Indoor Play Spaces Near Chicago

 Learning Express Stores - Western Suburbs

-Learning Express stores know that kids are spending more times on screens, so the neighborhood stores are encouraging more interactive play at their 11 Chicago locations.
+Learning Express stores know that kids are spending more time on screens, so the neighborhood stores are encouraging more interactive play at their 11 Chicago locations.
 Stocked with everything from Airforts to Squishmallows to LOL dolls, Learning Express stores allow kids to explore their products.
-The stores offer frequent meet and greets with favorite children’s characters and craft times for families who check out each location’s calendar.

 Anderson’s Bookshops - Western Suburbs

-Little readers have frequent opportunities to meet their favorite children’s’ book authors at these local bookstores in Naperville, Downers Grove and LaGrange.
-Each location has a train table and toy area, along with the hundreds of books for kids to explore.
+Little readers have frequent opportunities to meet their favorite children's book authors at these local bookstores in Naperville, Downers Grove, and LaGrange.
+Each location has a train table and toy area, along with hundreds of books for kids to explore.
 Visitors to the Naperville location can also check out Anderson’s Toy Store, two doors down.

 PLAY at Yorktown Center.
 Photo courtesy of the center